CYCLING PERFORMANCE TIPS -

 simulated 5 K hill climb.

-stay in physiologic balance (homeostasis) and replace fluid (as well as glycogen) losses during and
+tells me that the more you are in physiologic balance (homeostasis), replacing fluid (as well as glycogen)

-after a ride, the more competitive you (and I) will be in endurance events.
+losses during and after a ride, the more competitive I will be in endurance events.

 How much water do you need to maintain a normal state of hydration without